tallguyjenks/DevLog/pages/python.md

 			- [Decorators 201](https://sureshdsk.dev/python-decorators-201)
 			  done:: 1621632285760
 			  todo:: 1622738195818
-				- To get the correct doc strings and indicate that wrapping has occurred on the given function we can use the [[functools]] module
+				- To get the correct doc strings and indicate that wrapping has occurred on the given function we can use the [[functools]] module with the `wraps` function
 			- TODO [Decorators with params](https://sureshdsk.dev/python-decorators-with-parameters)
 			  todo:: 1620835794488
 		- ^^Data Types & Structs^^